CloudCannon/rosey/README.md

 }
 ```

 ### `rosey-array-ns`
-`rosey-array-ns` is used when you have an array where the value needs to be translated.
+`rosey-array-ns` is used when you have an array where the values need to be translated.
 The value of the element defined as `rose-array-ns` will be used as part of the tag name.

-With given example
+Example JSON file:
 ```
 {
 	"myCollection": [